 There is an inheritance tax, the value-added tax (VAT) rate stands at 19%, and corporate entities are taxed at 27% on their worldwide income.

-Frequently Asked Questions about Residence by Investment in Chile
+FAQs: Residence by Investment in Chile

 For temporary and permanent residence, one is not required to speak the language or know the Chilean culture.
 There is no interview during the application process for either of these permits.

-If you’re in Chile under the temporary residence permit, you will need to spend at least 185 days in the country that year.
+If you’re in Chile under a temporary residence permit, you will need to spend at least 185 days in the country that year.
 If you don’t, you won’t be able to upgrade your permit to a permanent one.
 However, as soon as you claim your permanent residence, there is no longer a residence requirement.
-You’ll have to spend just one day per year in the country to maintain permanent residence.
+You’ll have to spend just one day per year in the country to maintain a permanent residence.

 You must spend a minimum of six years in Chile to obtain citizenship.
 First, you’ll spend a year under the temporary permit, which you’ll then use to obtain permanent residency.
-After five years as a permanent resident, you become eligible to apply for Chilean citizenship, pending a Spanish exam and a culture/history exam too.
+After five years as a permanent resident, you become eligible to apply for Chilean citizenship, pending a Spanish exam and a culture/history exam.

 No. Everyone can apply to become a permanent resident of Chile.
 However, some nationals might be required to present more documents than others, determined on an ad hoc basis.